Help us raise funds to campaign to ban glyphosate

 Big Give’s Earth Raise, formerly the Green Match Fund, is a seven-day online match funding campaign dedicated to helping charities play a vital role in tackling pressing environmental issues, run in partnership with the Environmental Funders Network (EFN).
 Find out more here.

-Don’t forget to save the date – 22-29 April - and support our fundraiser!
+Don't forget to double your donations between 22-29 April - and support this important campaign.
 Follow us @gardenorganicuk for updates, or hashtag #GrowersAgainstGlyphosate.
-To learn more about glyphosate and pesticide-free growing head to our Pesticide Hub.